benstratton6/quantumResources/MathNotes/mathematicalNotes1_preorder.md

 ---
-title: Pre-order and Partial Order
+title: Pre Order and Partial Order
 subject: Tutorial
 subtitle:
 # short_title: How to MyST